 Click Continue, and follow the instructions to create a Certificate Signing Request via Keychain Access:

 Once you have created your CSR as instructed, click Continue, and upload your CSR to the Member Center:

 - Download the completed certificate and double-click on the file to install it.

 - At this point, your certificate should be installed on the machine, but you may need to refresh your profiles, to ensure that they are visible in Xcode.

-If you are not a Team Agent or Admin, it is possible to request a Certificate via the Preferences dialog in Xcode, which will then be approved by an Admin.
+Alternatively, it is possible to request a Certificate via the Preferences dialog in Xcode.
 To do this, follow the steps below:

 Next, click the Create button next to iOS Distribution Certificate: